 - other cheeses

-L. acidophilus: This strain is found in the small intestine and in the vagina.
+L. acidophilus: This species is found in the small intestine and in the vagina.
 It helps digestion and may help fight off vaginal bacteria.
 You can find it in yogurt and fermented soy products, such as miso.

 You may want to begin taking probiotics simply by adding some items with natural probiotics to your diet.
 You may want to keep a diary of what probiotics you introduce, and record over time whether you see any changes in your digestion or overall health.
 Some easily available food choices are: